Kanbawzathadi Palace

 Kanbawzathadi Palace (ကမ္ဘောဇသာဒီ နန်းတော်, [kàɰ̃bɔ́za̰θədì ʃwè náɰ̃dɔ̀]) is a palace in Bago, Myanmar.
 The original palace, built for King Bayinnaung in 1556, consisted of 76 apartments and halls.
 It was burned down in 1599.
-It was reconstructed in 1990 and finished in 1992.
+The current building was reconstructed in 1990 and finished in 1992.

-Kanbawzathadi Golden Palace in Bago is a reconstruction of the original Royal palace from the second half of the 16th century.

-The very ornate golden palace gives a good impression of the splendor and wealth of the second Burmese empire.
 It was rebuilt following the original design, based on knowledge gained from excavations and the original drawings of the building.
-The huge palace consisted of 76 apartments and halls.
+The ornate palace gives an impression of the splendor and wealth of the second Burmese empire.

-The reconstructed palace does not contain much of the original furniture and personal items used by the Royals, as most of it was lost when the palace was looted and destroyed in 1599.
-There are several reproductions on display, like a replica of the King’s golden coach, decorated with two peacocks and a Pyatthat style roof.
+The reconstructed palace does not contain much of the original furniture and personal items used by the royals, as most of it was lost when the palace was looted and destroyed in 1599.
+There are several reproductions on display, like a replica of the king’s golden coach, decorated with two peacocks and a Pyatthat style roof.

 King Bayinnaung of the Taungoo dynasty

 The palace dates from a very prosperous time in Burmese history.
 It was built by King Bayinnaung of the Taungoo dynasty, a vast empire that included much of present-day Burma, Thailand and parts of China.

 Bayinnaung was one of Burma’s greatest rulers, a mighty King who possessed many white elephants, a sign of wealth and power at that time.
 The King even obtained a sacred Buddha tooth relic from Sri Lanka, which he had installed in the Mahazedi Pagoda.
 Bayinnaung built the new capital of the second Burmese empire, a large city called Hanthawadi (present day Bago) surrounded by walls with 20 gates.
 The palace was built on a 70 acres plot located at the center of the city.
 Construction started in 1553.

 Records written by European visitors to the city tell about the magnificence and splendor of the richly gilded palace.
 Some of its buildings like the Great Audience Hall were roofed with gold plates.

 The palace was looted and burnt down in 1599 during armed conflict.
 Its remains were abandoned, and the palace was not rebuild until the late 20th century.
 Excavation works started in 1990.
 Six mounds were excavated, revealing the brick foundations of several of the palace buildings.
 Several hundred of the original teak pillars used for the construction of the palace in the 16th century were found, many of them inscribed with Mon texts, as well as nearly 2,000 Buddha images.